 - Diamond Council of America (DCA) Scholarships – Several scholarships covering the cost of any course from DCA – made available through a generous gift from the DCA.
 The DCA is one of the jewelry industry’s leading accredited schools and offers professional certifications in diamonds, colored gemstones and jewelry sales through distance education.

-To obtain an application contact Kathy Beall at or 404-434-4946, or contact any other Club member.
+To obtain an application or for more information contact Kathy Beall at or 404-434-4946, or contact any other Club member.
 A list of members can be found at www.The24KaratClub.org.

 The 24 Karat Club SEUS is a prestigious organization of industry professionals representing leading members from the jewelry supplier sector.
 Members are considered and recognized because of their industry accomplishments, personal and civic contributions and their commitment to the betterment of the jewelry industry.
 For more information about the 24 Karat Club SEUS please visit www.The24KaratClub.org.